 Having RAI treatment

 Once the radiation has dropped to a safe level, you will be able to go home.
-If you had Thyrogen injections, this usually occurs within 36–48 hours.
-It may be a day longer if you stopped taking your thyroid hormone replacement medicine.
+If you had Thyrogen injections, this is usually within 2–3 days.
+It may be a day longer if you stopped taking your T4 medicine.

-A few days after treatment, you will have a full body radioisotope scan to detect if any thyroid cancer cells are left in the body.
-It is normal to see an area of RAI uptake in the neck on this initial scan, due to small amounts of healthy thyroid tissue remaining in your neck after surgery.
-The RAI will take several months to destroy this tissue.
+A few days after treatment, you will have a full body radioisotope scan to check for any thyroid cells.
+It’s normal to see an area of RAI uptake in the neck as small amounts of healthy thyroid tissue remain after surgery.
+RAI takes several months to destroy this tissue.

 View the Cancer Council NSW editorial policy.